Updated on 2025-07-29 GMT+08:00

 Viewer

-Viewing permissions or their details
+Viewing the permission list or details

 UCS ReadOnlyAccess + IAM ReadOnlyAccess